markdingo/netstring/README.md

 With "keyed" netstrings the values can be presented in any order and optional (or NULL) values are simply omitted.
-In the above example if we assign the "key" of 'n' to Name, 'a' to Age, 'c' to Country and 'h' to Height the series of "keyed" netstrings looks like:
+In the above example if we assign the "key" of 'n' to Name, 'a' to Age, 'C' to Country and 'h' to Height the series of "keyed" netstrings looks like:

-    "5:nName,4:aAge,8:cCountry,7:hHeight,"
+    "5:nName,4:aAge,8:CCountry,7:hHeight,"

 and if Age is optional the series of netstrings simply becomes:

-    "8:cCountry,7:hHeight,5:nName,"
+    "8:CCountry,7:hHeight,5:nName,"

 Note the change of order as well as the missing 'a' netstring?
 All perfectly acceptable with "keyed" netstrings.

 To gain the most benefit from "keyed" netstrings, the usual strategy is to reserve a specific key value as an "end-of-message" sentinal which naturally is the last netstring